 5.18.4.
 University identity credentials (security tokens, security certificates, smartcards, and other access and identification devices) must be disabled or returned to the appropriate department or entity on demand or upon termination of the relationship with the university.
 Additional operating guidelines for university ID cards are referenced in the University Identification Card Guidelines and the Data Encryption Guidelines.

 5.18.5.
 Unattended computing devices must be secured from unauthorized access using a combination of physical and logical security controls commensurate with associated risks.
 Physical security controls include barriers such as locked doors or security cables.
-Logical security options include screen saver passwords and automatic session time-outs that are set to activate after 15-minutes of inactivity.
+Logical security controls include screen saver passwords and automatic session time-outs that are set to activate after 15-minutes of inactivity.

 For more information on creating secure "strong" passwords please see the Password Guidelines published by Information Technology Services.